inorton/cclash/README.md

-# CClash (c) 2013 Ian Norton
+# CClash (c) 2014 Ian Norton
 ## About

-CClash is a (.net based) compiler cache for the Microsoft 'cl' compiler.
+CClash is a compiler cache for the Microsoft 'cl' compiler.

 It is aimed at fairly simple use ( eg, `cl /c file.c /Fofile.o` ) and will cache object files rather like ccache does.
 Due to the nature of PDB files on windows cclash can't easily cache these so you might be out of luck.
 However you might want to experiment with the CCLASH_Z7_OBJ=yes environment setting to see if it gives you what you want.